Keynotes

 In today’s dynamic foodservice landscape, university dining programs can greatly benefit from forming strong, mutually beneficial relationships with local vendors.
 This presentation will guide attendees through the process of creating and maintaining these partnerships.
 Attendees will learn about the benefits of local sourcing, how to identify and evaluate potential partners, and strategies for successful collaboration.
 By the end of the session, participants will be equipped with practical tools to enhance their dining services and support their local communities.
 Join us to discover how to build lasting, impactful vendor relationships.

-Building the Nourish Program – Nutrition Services at University of Richmond
+Building the Nourish Program: Nutrition Services at University of Richmond (CCE)

 Karen Hensley